oleasky/skeletix/README.md

 #### TailwindCSS Integration with `barestyles`

-`BareUI` components work best when the `barestyles` TailwindCSS plugin is installed.
+`skeletix` components work best when the `barestyles` TailwindCSS plugin is installed.
 If `barestyles` is not detected, components will render without `barestyles`-specific utility classes, and you may see a warning in the console.

 ### Installation
-To use `BareUI` with `barestyles`:
+To use `skeletix` with `barestyles`:
 1. Install the required packages:
    ```bash
    npm install barestyles